mokyen/gtest_ct/README.md

 Requirements are specified using [EARS (Easy Approach to Requirements Syntax)](https://alistairmavin.com/ears/) for clarity and testability.

 ### Language & Compiler Support
-**R1**: WHEN the library is included in a C++ project, the system SHALL support C++11 and all subsequent standards.

-**R2**: WHEN compiling with GCC, the system SHALL support C++11, 14, 17, 20, and 23 standards.
+**R1**: WHEN compiling with GCC, the system SHALL support C++11, 14, 17, 20, and 23 standards.

-**R3**: WHEN compiling with Clang, the system SHALL support C++11, 14, 17, 20, and 23 standards.
+**R2**: WHEN compiling with Clang, the system SHALL support C++11, 14, 17, 20, and 23 standards.

 ### Compile-Time Features
-**R4**: WHEN a compile-time test fails, the system SHALL provide the ability to fail compilation immediately via global configuration.
+**R3**: WHEN a compile-time test fails, the system SHALL provide the ability to fail compilation immediately via global configuration.

-**R5**: WHERE different translation units require different behavior, the system SHALL allow enabling/disabling compile-time failures per translation unit, with global configuration taking precedence.
+**R4**: WHEN global override for runtime-only reporting is enabled, the system SHALL force all compile-time failures to be reported only at runtime regardless of other settings.

-**R6**: WHEN runtime reporting is preferred, the system SHALL collect compile-time failures and report them during unit test execution.
+**R5**: WHEN runtime reporting is preferred, the system SHALL collect compile-time failures and report them during unit test execution.

-**R7**: WHEN compile-time failure mode is enabled, both CT_ASSERT_* and CT_EXPECT_* SHALL behave identically and stop execution on failure.
+**R6**: WHEN using compile-time CT_ASSERT_* and CT_EXPECT_* calls, the system SHALL make CT_ASSERT_* abort test execution on failure in runtime reporting mode, while CT_EXPECT_* continues, matching Google Test behavior.

 ### Test Interface
-**R8**: WHEN users write test assertions, the system SHALL provide syntax that matches existing Google Test assertion patterns.
+**R7**: WHEN users write test assertions, the system SHALL provide syntax that matches existing Google Test assertion patterns.

-**R9**: WHEN using compile-time CT_ASSERT_* and CT_EXPECT_* calls, the system SHALL:
-- **R9.1**: Behave identically when compile-time failure mode is enabled (both stop on failure)
-- **R9.2**: Make CT_ASSERT_* abort test execution on failure in runtime reporting mode, while CT_EXPECT_* continues, matching Google Test behavior

-**R10**: WHERE test failures occur, the system SHALL support custom failure messages with the same syntax as Google Test.
+**R8**: WHERE test failures occur, the system SHALL support custom failure messages with the same syntax as Google Test.

 ### Test Coverage
-**R11**: WHEN performing comparisons, the system SHALL provide complete coverage of comparison operations (EQ, NE, LT, LE, GT, GE).
+**R9**: WHEN performing comparisons, the system SHALL provide complete coverage of comparison operations (EQ, NE, LT, LE, GT, GE).

-**R12**: WHEN testing floating-point values, the system SHALL support floating-point specific comparisons (FLOAT_EQ, DOUBLE_EQ).
+**R10**: WHEN testing floating-point values, the system SHALL support floating-point specific comparisons (FLOAT_EQ, DOUBLE_EQ).

-**R13**: WHEN comparing strings, the system SHALL support both case-sensitive and case-insensitive string comparisons (STREQ, STRNE, STRCASEEQ, STRCASENE).
+**R11**: WHEN comparing strings, the system SHALL support both case-sensitive and case-insensitive string comparisons (STREQ, STRNE, STRCASEEQ, STRCASENE).

-**R14**: WHEN testing approximate equality, the system SHALL support near-equality testing with configurable tolerance (NEAR).
+**R12**: WHEN testing approximate equality, the system SHALL support near-equality testing with configurable tolerance (NEAR).

 ## Why Compile-Time Testing?